pantheon-systems/documentation/source/content/platform-considerations.md

 For more information, see [Dynamic Outgoing IP Addresses](/outgoing-ips).

-If you require this behavior, [Advanced CDN](/professional-services#advanced-cdn) can provide IP-based safelist/blocklist features, as well as IP-based routing.
+If you require IP address-level access control, [Advanced Global CDN](advanced-global-cdn#ip-allowlisting--blocklisting) can provide IP-based safelist/blocklist features, as well as IP-based routing.
 Please contact your Customer Success Manager (CSM) or [contact us](https://pantheon.io/contact-us?docs) for more information.

 ## Large Code Repository